j-steinbach/j-steinbach.github.io/src/content/blog/bacheloarbeit-prozedurale-baume.md

 ---

-It is 2017, I am working as a working student at UDATA, and we are trying to make environment education "cool" again.
+It is 2017, I am working as a working student at _UDATA_, and we are trying to make environment education "cool" again.
 So we came up with [Urnature](https://urnature.de/), a cute little education app that integrates with existing learning trails in nature reservations and enriches them with minigames, fact checks, …

 At that point in time I was really into procedural generation (labyrinth games!), so I took the opportunity of my upcoming Bachelor thesis to do something useful for a change — procedurally generate 2D trees for use in an Android app!